-Register for eMC In-Demand
+Register for eMC in-demand

 - Email your details to email@example.com

-- Datapharm Ltd will email you the documents you need to sign up.
+- Datapharm Ltd will email you the documents you need to sign up

 If you need help

-You can contact the support team on:
+Contact the support team by:

 Telephone: 0191 203 5289

 Product and price changes

-ACBDE 500gram powder – supplied in an outer pack of 4 x 500g – Price is £50.00
+ABCDE 500gram powder – supplied in an outer pack of 4 x 500g – price is £50.00

-NHS price is £50 divided by 4 – individual pack price – Price is £12.50
+NHS Price is £50 divided by 4 – individual pack price is £12.50

 Gluten free products are those stated in the: